If you or someone you know is struggling with Anxiety or Panic Attacks, Obsessive Compulsive Disorder or an Eating Disorder…

 Face to face appointments and groups to resume

 The easing of COVID-19 restrictions at the end of June means that we are now able to offer face to face services again.
 We can see clients at any of our offices across the metropolitan region, and can also offer home appointments in some cases.
 All of our Recovery Support Groups groups will resume after the July school holidays.
 For more information about our groups visit the Recovery Groups page.

 PACE newsletter out now

-The May edition of Keeping PACE is out now.
-You can access a copy by clicking here.
+The latest edition of Keeping PACE is out now.
+You can access a copy by clicking the following link: